normansolutions/normansolutions.github.io/content/PowerShell Logging.md

 Once the module is installed, you should have three functions available:

 > #### <strong>DeleteOldLogFiles (int)</strong>
-> <>Deletes any log files in the log folder older than a set number of days (default is 90).\
+> Deletes any log files in the log folder older than a set number of days (default is 90).\

 > #### <strong>Log</strong>
 > Creates a log folder in script location (if doesn't already exist).\
-> Created a log file within the log folder titled as device name, script name, and current date (e.g. <em>computerName-scriptName-22-09-2024.log"</em>).\
+> Creates a log file within the log folder titled as device name, script name, and current date (e.g. <em>computerName-scriptName-22-09-2024.log"</em>).\
 > Each time the function is called, a timestamped line is created within the log file, pre-pended to whatever string is passed in.\

 > #### <strong>LogAndConsole</strong>